ArnavPallapotu/student/_posts/2025-11-07-finalreview-sprint3.md

 <div class="reflection-box">
 <strong>If I Could Do It Over:</strong>

 If I could change anything, I'd probably spend more time helping with the actual lesson content instead of just the coding side.
-I tested all the lessons and noticed some parts that could've been clearer, but we didn't have enough time to fix them before the deadline.
+I tested all the lessons and noticed some parts that could've been clearer , but we didn't have enough time to fix them before the deadline.
+Another problem was that our themeing on the page was super inconsistent, with different colors and different fonts on everything.
+This was not a good representation of our teamwork, and this should be considered next time.

 **Specific Improvements:**
 - More consistent difficulty progression in lessons